 Running a delivery fleet requires much attention to detail and the need for properly functioning assets.
 Due to delivery arrangements, regulations and the size of products, there are few alternative vehicles a transportation company can source to fulfill an order if a vehicle is not equipped to operate.

 These factors can put tremendous pressure on a fleet manager’s responsibilities.
 Many successful fleet managers alleviate this by utilizing fleet management software, which has the necessary tools and data to improve efficiencies.

-For example, Fleetio Manage is an easy to use platform to streamline fleet management processes and offers insights into the inner workings and costs of your fleet.
+For example, Fleetio is an easy to use platform to streamline fleet management processes and offers insights into the inner workings and costs of your fleet.
 It also syncs other critical data through integrations with maintenance shops, fuel card providers and telematics services, making it a true one-stop shop for fleet managers.